leclairb/github-basics/GitHub-CL.md

     $ git config --global user.name "YOUR NAME HERE"
     $ git config --global user.email "YOUR_EMAIL@EXAMPLE.COM"
+    # Setup your GitHub account

 ## Create a local repository
 Using the command line, navigate to the directory that you want to put your local repository.
 Then, run the following code.

     $ mkdir REPO
-    // Create a directory with the name of the repository
+    # Create a directory with the name of the repository

     $ cd REPO
-    // Navigate to this new directory
+    # Navigate to this new directory

     $ git init
-    // Initialize git in this new directory
+    # Initialize git in this new directory

     $ git remote add origin https://github.com/CHILD/REPO.git
     $ git pull origin master
-    // Add repository files from GitHub to local directory
+    # Add repository files from GitHub to local directory
-    // For a large repository, this may take while
+    # For a large repository, this may take while

     $ git remote add upstream https://github.com/PARENT/REPO.git
-    // Add 'upstream' reference for parent repository
+    # Add 'upstream' reference for parent repository

 ## Submit changes
 When you make changes to code that belong to code in a `parent` repo, do the following: